Mandi Pratt-Chapman, MA, PhD, HON-OPN-CG

-Mandi Pratt-Chapman, MA is Director of the George Washington University (GW) Cancer Institute and Associate Center Director, Patient-Centered Care and Health Equity at the GW Cancer Center.
+Mandi Pratt-Chapman is Director of the Institute for Patient Centered Initiatives & Health Equity at the GW Cancer Center.
 She is responsible for strategically planning and implementing patient-centered initiatives and addressing significant health equity challenges in Washington, DC.
 The GW Cancer Institute’s vision is a cancer-free world and health care that is patient-centered, accessible and equitable.
 Its mission is to foster healthy communities, prepared patients, responsive health care professionals and supportive health care systems through applied cancer research, education, advocacy and translation of evidence to practice.

 Dr. Pratt-Chapman currently Chairs the Guideline Committee for the Association of Community Cancer Centers (ACCC).
 The committee is streamlining ACCC guidelines to be user-friendly to practitioners and administrators.
 She also served on the Steering Committee for ACCC’s 2015 Supportive Care Summit, where national leaders convened to advance implementation of Commission on Cancer continuum of care standards for patient navigation, cancer survivorship and distress screening.